mbientlab/MetaWear-SDK-Cpp/cppdocs/source/magnetometer.rst

 Magnetometer
 ============
+A magnetometer is a device for detecting and measuring magnetic fields (in Teslas).
+The device can be used in conjunction with a 3-axis accelerometer to produce orientation independent accurate compass heading information.

-MetaWear CPro boards have a `BMM150 <https://www.bosch-sensortec.com/bst/products/all_products/bmm150>`_ geomagnetic sensor for sensing magnetic fields.
+MetaWear CPro, MMC, and MMR boards have a `BMM150 <https://www.bosch-sensortec.com/bst/products/all_products/bmm150>`_ geomagnetic sensor for sensing magnetic fields.

 Functions communicating with the magnetometer are defined in the `magnetometer_bmm150.h <https://mbientlab.com/docs/metawear/cpp/latest/magnetometer__bmm150_8h.html>`_.